J4son1/Jadoor0/README.md

 # Jadoor0
-Jason-Backdoor
+Jason-Backdoor or "JaDoor"

-Hi, today i created Backdoor
+Hi, today i created Backdoor called "JaDoor"

 But im too lazy to make a tutorial <: